SCiMMA Baseline Service Level Agreement

 Service Availability and Outages

-SCiMMA is not presently structured to provide support outside of business hours as defined above in Service Target Response Priorities and Response Times.
-Accordingly, any off-hours support that may be provided is based on exceptional efforts from staff members and there can be no expectations that such support will be maintained or repeated.
+SCiMMA is not presently structured to provide support outside of business hours.
+Any off-hours support that may be provided is based on exceptional efforts from staff members, Off hours response cannot be relied on.

 Requests for Service Enhancements

-Stakeholders may request service enhancements via an inital request via htts://support.scimma.org/.
+Stakeholders may request service enhancements via https://support.scimma.org/.
 It is up to the Dev/Ops team to assess the impact of the requested changes and assign appropriate planning and review.
-Enhancement requests will be assigned to a member of the SCiMMA Dev/Ops team within 1 business week.
+Enhancement requests will be intially evaluted by occureance of SciMMA planning meetings, which have a nominal 2-week cadence.

 Problem Reporting